HumbleData/online-workshop/README.md

 [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://jupyterlite.github.io/demo)

+> This repository holds the contents for the HumbelData workshop using JupyterLite.

 JupyterLite deployed as a static site to GitHub Pages, for demo purposes.

 ## ✨ Try it in your browser ✨